-If you’ve been using computers long enough to remember the home PC revolution decades ago, then you know that Dell played a leading rol (and you also probably recall Dell’s now-famous TV ad campaigns).
-Age hasn’t slowed the brand down a bit, however, and in 2022, Dell is still busy rolling out many of the best laptops that money can buy.
-Whether you need a machine for work, gaming, or just general everyday use, Dell has a laptop with your name on it, and we’re here to help you find it at a price you’re willing to pay.
-Here, we’ve rounded up all the best Dell laptop deals available this month.
+If you’ve been using computers long enough to remember the consumer PC revolution of decades past, then you know that Dell played a huge role in that — and you also probably remember a few of Dell’s now-famous TV ads.
+Age hasn’t slowed this computer maker down a bit, however, and Dell is still busy cranking out some of the best laptops that you can get your hands on today.
+Whether you need a new system for work, entertainment, surfing the web, or all of the above, Dell has a laptop with your name on it, and we’re here to help you find it at a price you’re willing to pay.
+Below, we’ve rounded up all the best Dell laptop deals available this month.

 - Great value